WizUI/WuiView/README.md

 ### enableScrolling

-The enableScrolling method can be used to enable scrolling events on a WUIView.
-By default, scrolling events are enabled on a WUIView.
+The enableScrolling method can be used to enable scrolling events on a WuiView.
+By default, scrolling events are enabled on a WuiView.

 Calling the method: